Fully-Dynamic All-Pairs Shortest Paths: Likely Optimal Worst-Case Update Time: An Efficient Data Structure With An Oracle

-Our new rebuild algorithm combines the idea of computing only strongly dominant paths and the idea of applying random sampling.
+Our new preprocessing algorithm combines the idea of computing only strongly dominant paths and the idea of applying random sampling.
 We first obtain the set $O_i$ using the sampling sub-routine above.
-Then we compute all the strongly-hop-dominant paths to and from a vertex in $C_i$ in $G \backslash O_i$ using Lemma \ref{lemma:computedominant}, and combine them to cover all strongly-hop-dominant paths through $C_i$ in $G \backslash O_i$.
+Then for every $(s, t, j) \in \ver ^ 2 \times [0, i_h]$, we aim to compute a path $\Pi_i[s, t, j]$ with a hop of at most $h_j$ that is not longer than the $h_j$-hop shortest strongly-hop-dominant path between $s$ and $t$ through $C_i$ in $G \backslash O_i$.
+To do this, we compute all the strongly-hop-dominant paths to and from a vertex in $C_i$ in $G \backslash O_i$ using \cref{lemma:computedominant}, and combine them to cover all strongly-hop-dominant paths through $C_i$ in $G \backslash O_i$.
 For an positive interger $x$ we let $h ^ {-1}(x)$ be the smallest $y$ such that $x \le h_y$.
 For a path $p$, let the \emph{hop level} of $p$ be $h ^ {-1}(\abs{p})$.
-Our rebuild algorithm is described in Algorithm \ref{alg:newrebuild}.
+Our preprocessing algorithm is described in \cref{alg:newpreprocessing}.

-Due to Lemma \ref{lemma:computedominant}, Algorithm \ref{alg:newrebuild} obviously runs in $\tilde O(n ^ 2\abs{C_i})$ time.
-The next two lemmas prove that the algorithm is correct. \begin{lemma} If a path $p$ is strongly-hop-dominant, for every $k \in [0, \abs{p}]$, both $p[0, k]$ and $p[k, \abs{p}]$ are strongly-hop-dominant. \end{lemma} \begin{proof} Suppose without loss of generality $p[0, k]$ is not strongly-hop-dominant.
+Due to \cref{lemma:computedominant}, \cref{alg:newpreprocessing} obviously runs in $\tilde O(n ^ 2\abs{C_i})$ time.
+To prove that the algorithm correctly computes $\Pi_i[*, *, *]$, we first prove the following lemma as a tool: \begin{lemma} If a path $p$ is strongly-hop-dominant, for every $k \in [0, \abs{p}]$, both $p[0, k]$ and $p[k, \abs{p}]$ are strongly-hop-dominant. \end{lemma} \begin{proof} Suppose without loss of generality $p[0, k]$ is not strongly-hop-dominant.
 There is a path $p ^ {\prime}$ with a hop no more than $4k$ from $p[0]$ to $p[k]$ that is shorter than $p[0, k]$.
 By replacing $p[0, k]$ with $p ^ {\prime}$ we find a shorter path with the same starting and ending vertices as $p$ with a hop no more than $\abs{p} + 3k \le 4\abs{p}$, which contradicts the fact that $p$ is strongly-hop-dominant. \end{proof}